 Under the US Constitution, residents of unincorporated territories such as CNMI do not vote in elections for the US President and Vice President.
 The Northern Mariana Islands has a non-voting delegate in the US Congress, currently Gregorio Camacho Sablan, who was elected in 2008.

 CNMI's economy benefits substantially from financial assistance from the US.
 Tourism employs about 50 per cent of the work force and accounts for roughly one-fourth of GDP.
 The agricultural sector consists of cattle farms and small traditional farms producing coconuts, breadfruit, tomatoes, and melons.
 Some 20 000 foreign workers, mostly Filipino and Chinese, work and live in CNMI.
 The CNMI Government is facing serious cash flow problems which have developed following the collapse of the garment industry and a tourism downturn.

-Australian merchandise exports to CNMI totalled $1.5 million in 2012 (principally heating and cooling equipment and parts, refined petroleum, and meat).
-There were no recorded imports from CNMI in the same period.
+Australian merchandise exports to CNMI totalled $1.5 million in 2012 (principally heating and cooling equipment and parts).